rioredwards/yum/README.md

 ![Yum Banner](https://raw.githubusercontent.com/rioredwards/yum/main/images/Yum_Banner.jpg)

-Feast your eyes on Yum, a dark theme with a smooth, modern feel.
+Feast your eyes on Yum: a dark theme with a smooth, modern feel.
 Equipped with a rich, creamy color palette designed to be easy on the eyes, Yum is bound to become your new favorite. 🍦

 ![Yum Screenshot](https://raw.githubusercontent.com/rioredwards/yum/main/images/Yum_Screenshot.png)